To learn more check out our

-What if we told you there are certain numbers in certain sports that can dramatically improve your chances of making winning bets?
-They’re called key numbers and once you understand how they work, they can help your sports betting bottom line in a big way.
+What if we told you certain numbers in certain sports can dramatically improve your chances of making winning bets?
+They’re called key numbers, and once you understand how they work, you will see that they can help your sports betting bottom line in a big way.

 This page contains everything you need to know to start using key numbers to your advantage right now, including:

-• What key numbers are and how you can use them to bet on sports.
+What are key numbers, and how can you use them to bet on sports.

-To be a successful sports bettor, key numbers are something you need to be aware of.
+To be a successful sports bettor, you must know key numbers.
 Once you learn to look at a bet with key numbers in mind, all kinds of interesting betting opportunities will start to reveal themselves.

 Key numbers refer to the most common margin of victory in a game.
-The margin is heavily influenced by the scoring system in that specific sport.
-Key numbers always have to do with the increments in which points are scored.
+The scoring system heavily influences the margin in that specific sport.
+Key numbers always involve the increments in which points are scored.

 In football, three and seven are the most important key numbers because points are scored in threes for field goals and sevens for converted touchdowns.

-In sports with a single scoring system, like hockey or soccer where you can only ever score one goal at a time, key numbers are less important.
-However, in sports like football and basketball where you are awarded different numbers of points depending on the type of score, key numbers become very important, especially to gambling.
+In sports with a single scoring system, like hockey or soccer, where you can only ever score one goal at a time, key numbers are less important.
+However, in sports like football and basketball, where you are awarded different numbers of points depending on the type of score, key numbers become very important, especially in gambling.

 The value of the different scores in a sport tends to determine the most common margin of victory.
 If you know the most common margins of victory, you can place bets based around these numbers and better predict the game’s outcome.

-Example: By far the most common margin of victory in the NFL is three points, the value of a field goal.
+Example: By far, the most common margin of victory in the NFL is three points, which is the value of a field goal.
 Amazingly, around 15% of all NFL games have been decided by three points since 1996.

 An important thing to note is that key numbers are most relevant for certain bets on the outcome of individual games, namely, point spreads and point totals.
 We’ll go into detail on each of those and how they relate specifically to the NFL and NBA in more detail.